appbaseio/Docs/content/docs/reactivesearch/react-searchbox/searchbox.md

 />
 ```

--   **expandSuggestionsContainer** `boolean` [optional] When set to false the width of suggestions dropdown container is limited to the width of searchbox input field.
+-   **expandSuggestionsContainer** `Boolean` [optional] When set to false the width of suggestions dropdown container is limited to the width of searchbox input field.
 Defaults to `true`.
 <img src="https://i.imgur.com/x3jF23m.png"/>
 ```jsx
 <SearchBox